karanamrahul/Natural-Language-Processing-Projects/README.md

 ## Task-1

-To create a seq2seq model which can translate text from french to german using encoder and decoder architecture with three layers of LSTM.
+To create a seq2seq model which can translate text from english to german using encoder and decoder architecture with three layers of LSTM.

 Reference for the seq2seq paper :[seq2seq](https://arxiv.org/pdf/1409.3215.pdf)